Beau Hossler

 Beau Hossler (born March 16, 1995) is an American professional golfer from Rancho Santa Margarita, California who has played on the PGA Tour and won the Haskins Award in college as the top collegiate golfer in the US.
-He qualified for the U.S. Open twice as a teen, finishing tied for 29th in the 2012 U.S. Open and had held the outright lead midway through the second round.
+He qualified for the U.S. Open twice as a teen, finishing tied for 29th in the 2012 U.S. Open after holding the outright lead midway through the second round.

 Early life

 Hossler was born on March 16, 1995.
 He graduated from Santa Margarita Catholic High School.

 Amateur career

 In 2013, Hossler started attending the University of Texas on a golf scholarship.
 He won numerous awards and tournaments while playing for the Texas Longhorns men's golf.

 In his freshman year, he was named the Big 12 Newcomer of the Year and an Honorable Mention All-American while coming in 3rd in the Big 12 and 35th at the NCAA Championship.

 In his sophomore year, he won the Johnny Hayt Collegiate Invitational, was an All-American, All-Big 12, the Big 12 Player of the year, made the Ben Hogan Award watch list, and the All-Nicklaus team while finishing tied for 2nd in the Big 12 and 5th at the NCAA Championship.

 In his junior year, he won five tournaments (3rd most single season wins in UT golf history): The Nike Golf Collegiate Invitational, The Arizona Intercollegiate, the John A. Burns Intercollegiate, the Lamkin Classic and the Augusta Invitational.
 He was again was an All-American, All-Big 12 and the Big 12 Player of the year.
 He won the Fred Haskins Award as the most outstanding collegiate golfer in the United States, was a Ben Hogan Award finalist, and a Jack Nicklaus Award semifinalist while finishing tied for 2nd in the Big 12 again and 5th at the NCAA Championship.

 During his time at Texas, they won the Big 12 Championship and made it to the NCAA Championship all three years, finishing in 13th and tied for 5th in his first two years.
 In his junior year, the Longhorns had the best score after the 54 hole round and made it to the Championship match where they were upset by Oregon.
 He also made both the Walker Cup and Palmer Cup teams and qualified for the U.S. Open for the 3rd time, and tied for 58th place.